 Rhys is an ex-Navy SEAL / turned bodyguard and he will be assigned to protect Bridget.
 Rhys is very different from any other man Bridget has known – possessive, tattooed, dominant and because of this, they will have each other at first.
 Plus, Rhys doesn’t consider himself worthy of love or doesn’t have plans to because romantically involved with someone.
 Because of this, their romance will be a terrible sloooooooooooooooow burn, which will trigger a lot of things.

 I liked the bodyguard affair trope and also the age gap.
-Those were very good highlighted and they practically made me finish the book.
-The difference between Rhys and Bridget are extremely easy to spot, but they clicked together.
+Those were very good highlights and they practically made me finish the book.
+The difference between Rhys and Bridget is extremely easy to spot, but they clicked together.
 It kind of reminded me of the “Royally” series by Emma Chase, because it was similar in plot.
 Rhys was very dominant and I was not his fan during the romantic scenes, because they were a little cringe.
 I think that I’ve read so many Romance books, that it will be very hard to have shocking surprises.
 Rhys was not one of them.
-He was nice, loves Bridget with intensity and dominance, but he was not wow.
+He was nice and loves Bridget with intensity and dominance, but he was not wow.

 Bridget on the other hand was persistent, and mature and developed well for the character.
 I actually liked her and I loved her transition from Princess to more.
 She really left her comfort zone and made some good and bad decisions, but at the end of the day, it marked her as a mature person, even at the age of 24.